bebiksior/EvenBetter/README.md

 - ... more small tweaks that improve overall [Caido](https://github.com/caido) experience

 ## Sponsors
-Maintenance of Evenbetter is possible thanks to the following sponsors:
+Maintenance of EvenBetter is possible thanks to the following sponsors:

 <!-- sponsors --><!-- sponsors -->